How to transfer a charity’s money, investments or property to another charity if it closes, merges or is replaced by a charitable company or CIO.

 First, check the charity you’re transferring to:

-- is prepared to accept the assets
+- has agreed to accept the assets

 - knows that any permanent endowed assets will continue as permanent endowment